-Thalidomide causes severe birth defects and foetal death.
+Thalidomide causes severe birth defects affecting the arms, legs, eyes, ears, face and heart.
+There is even a risk of foetal death.
 It must never be taken during pregnancy.

-All women of child bearing potential should be counselled about this risk and entered into a pregnancy prevention programme before starting thalidomide to minimise the risk of pregnancy.
+All women of childbearing potential should be counselled about this risk and entered into a pregnancy prevention programme before starting thalidomide to minimise the risk of pregnancy.
 Even if you do not have regular menstrual bleeding, you may become pregnant.